samlobel/GO_ENGINE/README.md

 There's many things I need to do.

+## TO INSTALL:
+You need to make a virtualenv.
+If you have virtualenv installed, you can make one with the command `virtualenv venv`, then activate it with `source venv/bin/activate`, and then install the requirements with `pip install -r frozen.txt`.
+Then, run the GUI by going to the GUI folder and running `python go_gui.py`.

+There are some other things that won't work right now, because my TENSORFLOW model-values aren't on github (too big).

 ### SEPARATE TASKS
 #### TASK ONE
 I need to make a GUI that you can play against, so you can see what's going on.
 That's going to be a process in itself.